-By letter dated July 30, 2015, the EPA provided comments on West Virginia's Legislative/Emergency revisions to 47CSR2, Requirements Governing Water Quality Standards.
+By letters dated July 30, 2015 and February 23, 2016, the EPA provided comments on West Virginia's revisions to 47CSR2, Requirements Governing Water Quality Standards.
 In this document, the DEP offers its responses to EPA's comments.
-DEP has accepted some of EPA's comments and will incorporate changes to DEP-proposed regulation and emergency rule.
-In other instances, DEP has provided additional information to respond to EPA's questions regarding the agency's rationale for its decisions.
+DEP agrees with many of EPA's comments and has incorporated changes to DEP's proposed rule to reflect EPA's concerns.
+In other instances, DEP has provided additional information to respond to EPA's questions regarding DEP's rationale for its decisions.

 EPA notes that West Virginia has not proposed a revision to its acute water quality criterion of 20 μ g/L. DEP agrees with EPA that acute toxicity to selenium occurs at only very high levels, negating the need for an acute selenium criterion in the presence of a protective chronic criterion.
-Therefore, DEP is removing the current acute criterion of 20 μ g/L from its selenium criteria.
+Therefore, DEP has removed the acute criterion of 20 μ g/L from its selenium criteria.

-EPA encourages West Virginia to reconsider its chronic water quality criterion of 5 μ g/L based on the EPA 2015 Draft.
-EPA has proposed two water column elements of 1.2 μ g/L for lentic waters, and 3.1 μ g/L for lotic waters.
-However, this is solely a proposed regulation which has not been finalized.
-EPA's current national recommended chronic criterion for selenium is 5 μ g/L, which was developed by EPA to protect bluegills, a recreationally important species.
-The chronic water column elements in EPA's proposed criteria are not developed based on the current EPA guidelines for developing water quality criteria, but instead are back-calculated from the body burden criteria using trophic transfer functions.
+EPA encourages West Virginia to reconsider its chronic water quality criterion of 5 μg/L based on the EPA 2015 Draft.
+In this draft, EPA proposed two water column elements of 1.2μg/L for lentic waters, and 3.1μg/L for lotic waters.
+However, EPA's current national recommended chronic criterion for selenium remains 5μg/L, which was developed by EPA to protect bluegills, a recreationally important species.
+In addition, the chronic water column elements in EPA's proposed criteria are not developed based on the current EPA guidelines for developing water quality criteria, but instead are back-calculated from the body burden criteria using trophic transfer functions.
 EPA's new approach in the 2015 Draft constitutes a full departure from EPA's approach in its 2014 pre-draft selenium criteria.
 Furthermore, DEP is finishing up a two-year study on larval deformity rate in waters with elevated selenium compared to waters without selenium inputs.
-Preliminary results of this study show the 5 μ g/L water column concentration is protective of West Virginia aquatic life.
-Therefore, West Virginia believes the appropriate approach is to retain the nationally recommended water quality criterion of 5 μ g/L for water column concentrations.
-Upon finalization of EPA's revisions to the national recommended selenium criteria, and completion of this West Virginia larval deformity rate study, DEP will reconsider the adoption of EPA's recommended water column criteria.
+Preliminary results of this study show the 5ug/L water column concentration is protective of West Virginia aquatic life.
+Therefore, West Virginia believes the appropriate approach is to retain the nationally recommended water quality criterion of 5 μg/L for water column concentrations.
+Upon finalization of EPA's revisions to the national recommended selenium criteria, and completion of the West Virginia larval deformity rate study, DEP will reconsider the adoption of EPA's recommended water column criteria.

 In regards to data analysis, the EPA 2015 Draft better reflects DEP's analysis of selenium research data.
-The 2015 draft revises EPA's interpretation of Formation Environmental brown trout study, adds an endangered species surrogate with the sturgeon study, and uses a geomean egg-ovary to whole-body conversion.
+The 2015 draft revises EPA's interpretation of Formation Environmental brown trout study, adds an endangered species surrogate with the sturgeon study, and uses a geomean egg/ovary to whole-body conversion.
 Therefore, DEP has incorporated EPA's suggested concentration for fish whole-body and fish egg/ovary tissue into a selenium criterion for the Emergency Rule 47CSR2.